dhruvibakeri/fishgame-remoteplayers/Fish/README.md

 ./xtest
 ```

-To view a sample rendering of the Game state, run the following in the `Common` directory:
+To view a sample rendering of the Game state, run the following in the `Fish` directory:

 ```
 scl enable rh-nodejs10 bash
 make
-npm run serve
+cd Common/
+./view-run
 ```

 and open browser at `localhost:8080`.